VenalityXT/Network-segmentation-via-schema-VLAN-Configuration/README.md

 <img width="702" height="712" alt="S10" src="https://github.com/user-attachments/assets/363e828e-3060-42db-bb27-98185406943a" />

-> We had left the PC in static mode earlier in testing, this alone would have blocked DHCP.
-Ensuring it was set to DHCP was essential for final validation.
+> The PC was previously left in static mode during testing; this alone would have prevented DHCP from assigning an address.
+Changing it to DHCP ensured proper VLAN participation.

 ---

 ## 10. Successful Ping & DHCP Assignment

-With the gateway corrected and trunking finalized, the PC finally obtained a proper DHCP lease.
+With the gateway corrected and trunking finalized, the PC obtained a proper DHCP lease.

 <img width="702" height="712" alt="S9" src="https://github.com/user-attachments/assets/f81f64ea-c118-4300-9e59-35992b2d6003" />